eonist/AnimLib/README.md

 #### Easing:
 when you use easing to move an object into position, it automatically takes on a very natural appearance.
 One of the coolest things is that simple easing is actually very easy to do.
-In fact, it’s prob- ably easier than figuring out the angle, the vx, and the vy, and moving at a fixed speed.
+In fact, it’s probably easier than figuring out the angle, the vx, and the vy, and moving at a fixed speed.

 <img width="398" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/Easer_4.gif">